SchumacherFM/wanderlust/README.md

 ### Cache warmer with priorities

-Wanderlust, the yearning to travel through Google Analytics, Piwik, REST endpoints, sitemap.xml, etc to warm up the caches of your website.
+Wanderlust, the yearning to travel through Google Analytics (1), Piwik (1), REST endpoints (1), sitemap.xml, textarea input, etc to warm up the caches of your website.

+(1) available to buy.

 ### Cold Cache vs. Warm Cache ?